neo4j-labs/neodash/README.md

 All NeoDash charts implement the interface defined in `src/charts/Chart.tsx`.
 A custom chart must do the same. the following parameter as passed to your chart from the application:
 - `records`: a list of Neo4j Records.
 This is the raw data returned from the Neo4j driver.
 - `settings`: a dictionary of settings as defined under "advanced report settings" for each report.
 You can use these values to customize your visualization based on user input.
+- `selection`: a dictionary with the selection made in the report footer.
+- `dimensions`: an array with the dimensions of the report (mostly not needed, charts automatically fill up space).
+- `queryCallback`: a way for the report to read more data from Neo4j, on interactions.
+- `setGlobalParameter`: a way for the report to set globally available Cypher parameters, on interactions.

 Make sure that your component renders a React component. your component will be automatically scaled to the size of the report.
 See the other charts in `src/charts/` for examples.